Royal Oak, New Zealand: History

 It is named after the Royal Oak hotel that was located on the Royal Oak Roundabout.
 In 1909 the hotel lost its licence to sell alcohol.
 For many years it was a pharmacy before being used as the premises of Barfoot & Thompson Real Estate Agency.
 Royal Oak refers to the tree Charles II hid up during the Battle of Worcester to avoid capture.

 In the middle of the Royal Oak Roundabout was once located the Seddon Memorial.
 Designed by John Park, a local architect who was also mayor of Onehunga on two occasions, the structure was erected in memory of Prime Minister Seddon who died suddenly in office in 1906.
 Richard John Seddon (1845–1906) was immensely popular and there are several monuments to him around the country.
 The Royal Oak Monument was in the form of a Gothic Market Cross and was a combined tram shelter, gas lamp standard and drinking fountain.

-By the middle of the 20th century it was decided that the memorial was an obstruction to traffic and it was removed during September and October 1947.
+By the middle of the 20th century, it was decided that the memorial was an obstruction to traffic and it was removed during September and October 1947.
 The Royal Oak roundabout served six converging roads but one has been closed off in recent years.

 Royal Oak became the site of New Zealand's first Kentucky Fried Chicken restaurant in 1971.
+It is located on the Manukau Road side of the Royal Oak Roundabout.
+It is still in operation as of June, 2024.

 Royal Oak Mall was expanded significantly in the 1980s to become a significant source of commerce in the area.